Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Recommendations}

-Empirical studies using LLMs in SE, especially those that target commercial tools or models, \should incorporate an open LLM as a baseline and report established metrics for inter-model agreement (see Section \benchmarksmetrics).
+Empirical studies using LLMs in SE, especially those that target commercial tools or models, \should incorporate an open LLM as a baseline and report established metrics for inter-model agreement (see \benchmarksmetrics).
 We acknowledge that including an open LLM baseline might not always be possible, for example, if the study involves human participants, and letting them work on the tasks using two different models might not be feasible.
 Using an open model as a baseline is also not necessary if the use of the LLM is tangential to the study goal.

 Open models allow other researchers to verify research results and build upon them, even without access to commercial models.
 A comparison of commercial and open models also allows researchers to contextualize model performance.
-Researchers \should provide a complete replication package as part of their \supplementarymaterial, including clear step-by-step instructions on how to verify and reproduce the results reported in the paper.

-Open LLMs are available on platforms such as \href{https://huggingface.co/}{\emph{Hugging Face}}.
-Depending on their size and the available compute power, open LLMs can be hosted on a local computer or server using frameworks such as \href{https://ollama.com/}{\emph{Ollama}} or \href{https://lmstudio.ai/}{\emph{LM Studio}}.
-They can also be run on cloud-based services such as \href{https://together.ai/}{\emph{Together AI}} or on large hyperscalers such as AWS, Azure, Alibaba Cloud, and Google Cloud.
+Researchers \should ensure the open-LLM baseline is independently reproducible from their \supplementarymaterial.